Soft skills make for more valuable board directors

 Regardless of industry or sector, successful board directors are united by some common soft skills or personal qualities that enable them to be better and more valuable independent board directors.
 As an aspiring or existing independent director seeking a board appointment, recognizing and working to develop some of these attributes can only work in your favor.

-Previously I discussed what skills are needed to be a board director.
-Today I want to address the skills that will make you are better, more valuable independent director – soft skills.
+Previously, I discussed the skills needed to be a board director, including skills in decision-making, analytics, financial literacy, business acumen and adaptability.
+In this article, I will address skills that make you a better, more valuable independent director.
+These are soft skills.
 Successful independent directors are rarely the boardroom’s most intelligent or qualified people.
-Of course, knowledge and experience are required to perform and contribute to a board, but there are several soft skills that drive value and effectiveness.
-Being able to articulate your proficiency in any of these skills will make you a more appealing candidate to new boards.
+What they do have are several soft skills that drive value and effectiveness.
+Recognizing and articulating the value of your soft skills can make you a more appealing candidate to potential boards.

 What are soft skills?

 Hard skills are easy to quantify – they are the technical knowledge you learn in the classroom or on the job, and you prove them through certifications, degrees or other qualifications.
-Whilst soft skills are more subjective and general in characteristics.
-They are relevant to one’s personality traits but can also be refined through life and professional experiences.
+In contrast, soft skills are more subjective and general in characteristics.
+They are relevant to one’s personality traits but can be enhanced through life and professional experiences.

-Most of the soft skills that make for more valuable independent board directors are associated with a person’s emotional intelligence.
+Most soft skills that make for a more valuable independent board director are associated with a person’s emotional intelligence.
 Emotional intelligence is the ability to recognize your emotions, understand what they’re telling you, and realize how your emotions affect people around you.
-It also involves your perception of others: understanding how they feel, allows you to manage relationships more effectively.
+It also involves your perception of others, and understanding how they feel allows you to manage relationships more effectively.
 People with high emotional intelligence are usually successful in most things they do.

 What soft skills make for more valuable independent board directors?